Cottage Cheese Muffins

 Pouring the cottage cheese liquid mixture into the mixing bowl.

-Step 4: Stir in the whole wheat flour, salt, baking soda, baking powder, and cinnamon until just combined.
+Step 3: Add the flour, salt, baking soda, baking powder, and cinnamon.
+Stir until just combined — do not overmix.

 An overhead shot of the tray of muffins before baking.